 The building owner should establish a periodic inspection programme.
 The inspection should concentrate on high-risk areas such as hatches, drains and around all roof top equipment, as well as a general inspection of the entire roof.
 Inspections should also include the examination of the roof deck if possible from the underside for evidence of leaks, deteriorated decking, structural cracks or movement and other deficiencies.
 Parapets and edging should also be examined for evidence of cracking, deterioration and moisture infiltration.

 It is a warranty requirement that the roof has a full inspection by an approved applicator every five years.
 This should provide peace of mind that the system is performing well.

 Cleaning, Maintenance and Repair

-Nuraply Everguard TPO, being a smooth thermoplastic membrane, is well suited for potable water collection throughout its useful life.
+Nuraply TPO, being a smooth thermoplastic membrane, is ideal for potable water collection throughout its useful life.

-Greenroofs are not suitable for collecting potable water because little water gets through the soil substrate and what does may be containated by fertilisers.
+Greenroofs are not suitable for collecting potable water because little water gets through the soil substrate and what does may be contaminated by fertilisers.

 Nuralite roof systems have a long life expectancy.
 However, at some point it is worthwhile considering tiding it up with a coating system or "rebirthing" it by laying a fresh membrane system over the existing one.

 We also strongly recommend considering insulation at this point.
 Nuratherm can be installed over the existing membrane to bring the entire roof system up to modern standards.

 The document tells you everything you need to know.
 Contact Nuralite if you would like a representative to come and discuss your options.

 Around 9kg /m2 for a double layer system.